loicreynier/pandoc-templates/README.md

 #### `beamer-metropolis.tex`

 `firamath`
+: use the Fira Math font

+`firago`
-: use the Fira Math and Fira GO fonts
+: use the Fira GO font